 Chocolate Dipped Spice Cookies for #BloggersforSandyHook

-We made these Spice cookies to give as gifts.
+We made these Chocolate Dipped Spice Cookies to give as gifts.
 We have made them before but I changed up the recipe and added a bit more spice this time and we were pleasantly surprised with how delicious they were – better than before and we already though we had a winning recipe.
-In fact, my kids apparently thought they were so good, that I had to whip up another batch of the Spice Cookies to take to friends because my teens ate most of them.
-Ah, the glorious life with 5 teens.
+In fact, my kids apparently thought they were so good, that I had to whip up another batch of the Chocolate Dipped Spice Cookies to take to friends because my teens ate most of them.
+Ah, the glorious life with 5 hungry teenagers.

-These Spice cookies are absolutely fantastic by themselves.
+These Chocolate Dipped Spice Cookies are absolutely fantastic by themselves.
 We just decided they might be fun to dip in chocolate and dunk in some bowls of treats.
 We used a dark chocolate dip and we used crushed walnuts, crushed pecans, chopped Andes Peppermint Crunch and crushed peppermint sticks to dunk them in.
 But you can dunk them in whatever you want or whatever you happen to have on hand.
-Or don’t dunk them.
+Or don’t dunk them at all.
 Just dip them in chocolate.
 Or don’t.
 It’s your call.
 This is really all about the Spice Cookie anyway, and it’s fantastic!

 - ½ cup butter, room temperature